francescoimola/my-site/README.md

 ### Welcome to the source code for my WIP digital garden & portfolio

-The front-end is based on Jekyll.
-The rest of the site is coded in Markdown, HTML, and CSS only.
+This site's front-end is based on Jekyll.
+It is coded in Markdown, HTML, CSS, adn Ruby.
+JS-free so far.

-The site includes few plugins wrote by Maxime Vaillancourt for his Jekyll template, from which this repo is forked.
-However, it has been since heavily customised.
+The repo was originally forked from Maxime Vaillancourt's [Jekyll template](https://github.com/maximevaillancourt/digital-garden-jekyll-template) and it includes some of his plugins.
+However, the original template has been since heavily customised.

 ### License
 Source code is available under the [MIT license](LICENSE.md).